erickawaguchi/xrnet/README.md

     [RTools](https://cran.r-project.org/bin/windows/Rtools/) (not an R
     package)
 2. Install the R package [devtools](https://github.com/hadley/devtools)
-3. Install hierr package with the install\_github function (optionally you can install the most recent / potentially unstable development branch)
+3. Install xrnet package with the install\_github function (optionally you can install the most recent / potentially unstable development branch)
 4. Load the package